eddmann/eddmann.github.io/_posts/2014/2014-05-11-reversing-a-unicode-string-in-php-using-utf-16-be-le.md

 ## Naive Approach

-With many encodings that only include single-byte character representations (i.e. ASCII, ISO 8859-\*) using the in-built `strrev` function will work fine.
+With many encodings that only include single-byte character representations (i.e. ASCII, ISO 8859-\*), using the in-built `strrev` function will work fine.
 However, the constructed UTF-8 string below contains a combination of ASCII-compatible characters and a multi-byte 'Black Star' character.
 You will notice that the two first bytes represent the 'a' and 'b' characters, and as they fit inside a single octet each they are not affected.
-The issue arises however, with the 'Black Star' character, which requires a three-byte representation.
+The issue arises, however, with the 'Black Star' character, which requires a three-byte representation.

 ```php
 $str = json_decode('"ab\\u2605"'); // ab★